Book Review: PLAYING WITH FIRE

 The book works through how they transitioned from one lifestyle to another and the trials and triumphs along the way.
 They cover a lot of ground and make a lot of changes to their lifestyle in a short space of time and it ends with it still being very much a work in progress, which very much sums up what FIRE is all about.
 A growing number of people are educating themselves about how to become financially independent early in life so you can retire early (if that is what you choose to do) and live a simple, yet happy life every single day.
 If this is you and you need some help and guidance along the way then I think you will really enjoy this book too.

-If you would like to buy this book and can wait a few weeks for delivery you can buy it here at Booktopia.
-Or maybe contact your local library and ask them to buy it in for you?
+You can buy it here at PaperPlus or maybe contact your local library and ask them to buy it in for you?
 And as always, if you are local to me here in Alexandra, I’m happy to lend you my copy.

 Happy Saving!